cirraedon/final-assignment-code/README.md

+# Processing

-The code for my final AP Computer Science Principles assignment.
+Various animations / interactives written in Processing, a language new to me, for my final assignment in AP Computer Science Principles.

-Written in Processing.

-This statement is proof that this GitHub account belongs to me, Bryan Liu.
-This is not someone else's GitHub repo that I just stole and have taken credit for.